jonaswer/RevealJS2/slides.md

 # Hello World

-This is the first slide

----vertical---

-# Nice vertical slide!

----slide---

-# And the final slide!
+This text is a integration from a extern markdown file